Joseph Parker vs. Derek Chisora II: Background

-The fight
+Fight details

 Parker would largely dominate the bout, landing many overhand rights and uppercuts that hurt Chisora.
 A big right uppercut from Parker had Chisora wobbling into the ropes, which the referee Howard Foster ruled a knockdown as the ropes had kept him up.
 Another uppercut sent Chisora down in the seventh and again in the eight.
 Chisora was again in trouble in the ninth, it appeared at one point that the referee was on the verge of stepping in and waving it off, but Chisora was able to the survive the round.
 Chisora appeared to be the fresher in the last two rounds but he was never able to hurt Parker.
-The bout went the full 12 rounds and the judges all scored the bout for Parker with scores of 115–110, 115–111 and 114–112 giving him a unanimous decision victory.

-According to CompuBox, Parker landed 144 punches with 31% accuracy, against Chisora's 122 punches with 26% accuracy.
+All three judges unanimously scored the fight in favour of Parker, with scores of 115–110, 115-111 and 114–112.
+Compubox showed that Parker landed 144 of his 464 punches thrown (42%) and Chisora landed 122 of his 466 thrown (34%).